charliemeyer2000/logging-repository/logs.md

+### web-flow: 'Merge pull request #4 from charliemeyer2000/viewCount-cleanups

+cleanups & view counter blog post' @ 10/31/2023, 20:26:07 to website2
+The following files were modified:
+- components/post/Post.js
+- components/postListItem/PostListItem.js
+- static/types/Components.js
+- static/types/Components.module.scss
+- utils/hooks/useViews.js

+GPT Summary:
+ > great fit for this project.

+This commit added code to three files to add a view counter to a blog, leveraging DynamoDB and Intl.NumberFormat to format the view count.

 ### charliemeyer2000: 'cleanups & view counter blog post' @ 10/31/2023, 20:25:26 to website2
 The following files were modified:
 - components/post/Post.js